 Dolly Parton’s Imagination Library®

-A national panel of educators selects the Dolly Parton’s Imagination Library titles, which include: The Little Engine that Could, Mother Goose, The Very Hungry Caterpillar, The Owl and The Pussycat, The Tale of Peter Rabbit, Madeline, Corduroy, and many more.
+A national panel of educators selects the Dolly Parton’s Imagination Library titles, which include: The Little Engine that Could, Last Stop on Market Street, Violet the Pilot, As an Oak Tree Grows, The Tale of Peter Rabbit, Llama Llama Red Pajama, and many more.

-The Literacy Council of Buncombe County launched became a Dolly Parton’s Imagination Library affiliate in November 2015 with support from the Buncombe Partnership for Children.
+Literacy Together became a Dolly Parton’s Imagination Library affiliate in November 2015 with support from the Buncombe Partnership for Children.
 Through this program, registered children in Buncombe County receive a free book in the mail each month.
 Their parents also have the opportunity to attend workshops to learn how to build their children’s early literacy skills.
-Parents in need of literacy assistance are encouraged to receive tutoring through the Literacy Council’s adult programming.
+Parents in need of literacy assistance are encouraged to receive tutoring through Literacy Together’s adult programming.

-The program served 200 children during the 2015/16 fiscal year and expanded to serve 400 children in July 2016.
-Interested families may sign up for the program’s waiting list.
+The program served 200 children during the 2015/16 fiscal year.
+The program expanded to serve 400 children in July 2016, and 600 in August 2017.
+In July 2018, capacity increased to 1,900 thanks to a special allocation in the North Carolina state budget.
+Interested families may click here to learn more about signing up for the program.

 Giving Kids a Head Start